JAMIE EDWARD CIOFALO, MA

-Kate MacHugh is the owner of Strengthening Families LLC.
-She is an author and professional speaker on girl bullying.
+Kate Ecke is an author and professional speaker on relational bullying.
 Kate authored two books; Ugly: The Story of a Bullied Girl and TORMENTED.
 She travels all over the country to speak at schools and has spoken at three national conferences on bullying.
 Kate has spoken to over 15,000 students, educators, and law enforcement personnel.

 Kate suffered for six years at the hands of her peers as a victim of bullying.
 She was harassed, humiliated, and physically assaulted.
 She was the subject of vicious rumors, exclusion, and was cyberbullied.